HJvA/Mooshimeter-Pythonista-IOS/README.md

 A Python 3.5 application using Bluetooth Low Energy BLE interfacing to the Mooshimeter multimeter on IOS using Pythonista

 The application is able to
- - let user apply settings to the multimeter
+ - let user edit and apply settings to the multimeter
- - show meter results on screen
+   Including: channel functions and ranges
- - read command tree from instrument and show it on the console and
+ - show meter results on ui screen
- - read Voltage, Current, Resistance, Temperature and other measured values from the multimeter and show them (on the console crudely for the moment)
+   Including Voltage, Current, Resistance, Temperature and other measured values
- - show live channel measurements in pyui screen (pythonista graphical user interface for IOS)
+ - read command tree from instrument and show it on the console or in a log file

 Usage
  - fetch this github repository files in Pythonista 3
  - have Bluetooth enabled on IOS